jacksonhardaker/renovation/README.md

 <details>
 <summary>Notes</summary>
-They ripped up the asphalt on the driveway, tore down the side entrance steps, and leveled the area that used to be the backyard patio.
+_Natalie:_ They ripped up the asphalt on the driveway, tore down the side entrance steps, and leveled the area that used to be the backyard patio.
 Big piles of debris; a mountain of broken earth & rocks are left to be scooped up.
 </details>

 <img src='./logs/001/img/PXL_20220801_210951376.jpg' alt='' />